 And as DOI acknowledged, “years of increased visitation and use” make these financial and preservation realities all the more urgent.
 One snapshot of this: the Pacific Crest Trail Association in 2018 issued 289% more long-distance permits than 2013.
 Sure, that might be die-hard hikers on the far end of the spectrum, but consider the National Park Service reports that 2016-2018 were its three highest years for visitation ever.

 The irony is all of this outdoor recreation generates billions of dollars in spending and millions of jobs, which foster healthier communities and economies.
 Yet public lands themselves have an uncertain fate.

 These two diverging trends—more foot traffic, less money—create problems for our trails.

 When trails aren’t properly maintained, they can become overgrown, washed out or simply blocked by obstacles like fallen trees.
 It starts a ripple effect.
 Hikers get creative to bypass rough spots—a safety risk itself—but forging a new path causes braiding: fragile vegetation dies and erosion risks rise.
 This can overwhelm local watersheds, disturbing the homes and health of wildlife.
 We’re there to cherish the outdoors, but work-arounds and shortcuts unwittingly harm our favorite places to play.

 Thankfully, we are empowered to protect our gateways to adventure.
 The federal outlook may seem bleak, but we can affect change starting at the local level.
 What can we do in our own backyards?

 There are numerous independent organizations dedicated to caring for our vast trail networks, and volunteerism helps fuel their stewardship of the great outdoors.
-Pale Ale for Trails is how we’re getting involved, and this is our invitation to you.
+Take Back Our Trails is how we’re getting involved, and this is our invitation to you.
 Team up with us and partner organizations to advocate and get hands-on outside.
 Let’s take back our trails.